Skip to main content

 - The computer help desk holds electronic items (flashdrives, earphones, etc.)

-- Sensitive items such as wallets or cell phones are typically held until the end of the day and then turned into campus safety.
+- Sensitive items such as wallets or cell phones are typically held until the end of the day and then turned into Campus Police (Building 9).
+You can retrieve your items 24/7.

 - Items that are not claimed are discarded at the end of a term.